Beccles, Streets, Old Market properties

 ROOF RAISING: Various Masters and workmen, totalling 52 employed in rebuilding a house in Old

-, were entertained at the George and Dragon.
+Market, recently purchased by Mr Richard Thornton, were entertained at the George and Dragon.

 SALE: Substantially built modern family residence opposite Old Market, on east front; elegantly laid out